top of page

 Steps

-Cook bacon to desired doneness, remove from heat, and reserve for later.
+1. Cook bacon/thinly sliced pork to desired doneness, remove from heat, and reserve for later.

-Preheat pan to medium high.
+5. Preheat pan to medium high.
 Add batter and reduce heat to medium.
+Sprinkle on the fried batter bits and a little panko.

-Place okonomiyaki on plate and brush with sauce, top with drizzle of mayo and toppings of your choice.
+7. Place okonomiyaki on plate and layer on pork, noodles, and egg.
+Brush with sauce, top with drizzle of mayo and toppings of your choice.

 Notes